 Together, let's see the steps on how to care for your adenium after their excitedly-awaited arrival.

-Unpacking the desert rose
+Unpacking the Desert Rose

 Usually when you buy desert roses, growers ship them bare-root and wrap them in hay or newspaper for protection.
-If you get them from Maria's Garden, you may get them in a little box like this:
+If you get them from Maria's Garden, you may receive them in a little box like this:

 It is preferable to do the unpacking outside, because sometimes the dirt left on the roots could create a mess in the house, which your housemates may not like.
 Other types of packaging you may see are:

 In certain cases, if the shipping service has done a good job, then our babies will look fine and healthy.
 In other cases, there may be some issues that we can step in and help.

 Here are some few common possible issues growers may face:

 As you take the plants out, you may see some dry-er yellow leaves on the branches.
 On a gentle touch, these may fall off.
 As the plants are packed inside a dark box without much sunlight (and water) for some days, leaves may gradually turn yellow and drop off to conserve energy for the plant's survival.
 With less light means there will be less/fewer leaves.
 This happens but it is not a totally big deal as the leaves will grow back again.